 Making your own Taco Salad Bowls is super easy and allows you to have either corn, flour, or wheat tortilla bowls.
 We are using wheat for the added fiber in our diets.

-If you enjoy cooking from scratch and being able to select how your food is prepared then you will love how easy it is to make Taco Bowls for Taco Salad night.
-These can be stored in a airtight container for a couple of days so if you need to prepare in advance, you can.
+If you enjoy cooking from scratch and being able to select how your food is prepared then you will love how easy it is to make your own Taco Salad Bowls for Taco Salad night.

 HOW TO MAKE TACO SALAD BOWLS